AidanDelaney/ThinkCompSci-Cplusplus/06_iteration.md

 }
 ```

-You can almost read a {\tt while} statement as if it were
+You can almost read a `while` statement as if it were
 English.
-What this means is, "While {\tt n} is greater than
+What this means is, "While `n` is greater than
-zero, continue displaying the value of {\tt n} and then reducing
+zero, continue displaying the value of `n` and then reducing
-the value of {\tt n} by 1.
+the value of `n` by 1.
 When you get to zero, output the
 word 'Blastoff!'"

-More formally, the flow of execution for a {\tt while} statement
+More formally, the flow of execution for a `while` statement
 is as follows:

-  * Evaluate the condition in parentheses, yielding {\tt true}
+  * Evaluate the condition in parentheses, yielding `true`
-or {\tt false}.
+or `false`.
-  *  If the condition is false, exit the {\tt while} statement
+  *  If the condition is false, exit the `while` statement
 and continue execution at the next statement.
   * If the condition is true, execute each of the statements
 between the squiggly-braces, and then go back to step 1.

-This type of flow is called a {\bf loop} because the third step loops
+This type of flow is called a **loop** because the third step loops
 back around to the top.
 Notice that if the condition is false the
 first time through the loop, the statements inside the loop are
 never executed.
 The statements inside the loop are called
-the {\bf body} of the loop.
+the **body** of the loop.

 The body of the loop should change the value of
 one or more variables so that, eventually, the condition becomes